-Here at the House Doctors we know there are many customers in our service area who want to know how to install a dimmer switch themselves.
+Here at the Volt Doctors we know there are many customers in our service area who want to know how to install a dimmer switch themselves.

 There are a lot of good reasons for installing dimmer light switches.
 They allow you to create romantic lighting anywhere in your home and they’re energy efficient, too.